xujingmei111/scGCO/README.md

 The primary implementation is as a Python 3 package,and can be installed from the command line by

 	pip install scgco

+scGCO is friendly for Linux (UNIX-like systems),Mac OS X and Windows.**scGCO** depended pygco,shapely,matplotlib (matplotlib<3.0.0,>=2.0.0) and so on.Maybe there are some touble about shapely when install scGCO on Windows, you can firstly install shapely by
+	''' conda install shapely
+	'''

 ### License
 MIT Licence, see LICENSE file.